WPBeginner

 You can also download the plugin file to your computer, edit it, and then upload it back.

-First thing you need to do is install and activate the Code Snippets plugin on your website.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the free WPCode plugin on your website.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-First enter a title for your custom code snippet.
+Now, you can enter a title for your custom code snippet.
 This could be anything that helps you identify the code.

 Adding custom code

-You can also add a description for the code in the field below the code box.
 You should use this area to write down what this code does, where you found it, and why you are adding it to your website.
 This will help the “future you” remember why the “past you” added this code.

-You also have the option to assign tags to your code snippets which can help organize code snippets by topic and functionality.
+You also have the option to assign tags to your code snippets, which can help organize code snippets by topic and functionality.

-For more details see our guide on how to easily add custom code snippets in WordPress.
+For more details, see our guide on how to easily add custom code snippets in WordPress.

 We hope this article helped you learn why and how to create a site-specific WordPress plugin.
-You may also want to see our list of useful functions file tips and most wanted WordPress hacks to best use your site-specific plugin.
+You may also want to see our list of useful functions file tips and the most wanted WordPress hacks to best use your site-specific plugin.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.

-About the Editorial Staff
+Editorial Staff

 The Ultimate WordPress Toolkit

-Leave a Reply
+120 CommentsLeave a Reply

 Is it possible to add code snippets like Google Analytics Code, Adsense code in Site Specific Pliugin.
 Or only possible to add codes we generally put in functions.php file.